YouGina/zone-walk/README.md

 # How It Works

-1. Determine Nameserver:
+1. Determine nmeserver:
     - Uses dig +short ns $zone | head -n1 to retrieve the first nameserver for the given domain.
-1. Zone Walking Loop:
+1. Zone walking loop:
     - Initializes the current domain as the target zone.
     - In a loop, queries for the NSEC record using:
     ```bash